Your browser does not support iframes.

-MAH CET 2019 Analysis and Expected Cutoff - Directorate of Technical Education (DTE), Maharashtra, successfully conducted MAH CET 2019 for both the sessions on March 9 and March 10.
-After the conclusion of the exam on both the days, the analysis of MAH CET 2019 on the basis of experts indicate that the exam was lengthy and quantitative abilty, verbal ability and abstract reasoning were moderately difficult.
-After the conclusion of MAH CET the exam, the academic experts from different MBA coaching institutes will provide the overall and sectional difficulty level of the exam and it will be updated as soon as it is provided by them.
-They will also release the expected cutoff for the exam so that candidates can estimate their expected score in the exam much before the actual result is announced.
-Careers360 will bring to you the complete MAH CET 2019 analysis.
-The computer-based objective type test has 200 questions in total to be solved in 150 minutes (2.5 hours).
-The exam pattern remains the same as last year.
-In MAH CET exam analysis 2019 (MBA/MMS), experts analyse all the sections of the exam; examine the difficulty scale to reveal the expected cutoff.Latest: Check the link of MAH CET Exam analysis 2019 given by T.I.M.E.
-Check here the MAH CET Cutoff 2019 and MAH CET Result 2019
+MAH CET 2020 Analysis and Expected Cutoff - State Common Entrance Test Cell, Maharashtra conducted MAH CET 2020 for Slot 1 and slot 2 on March 14 and 15.
+Herein, we have provided the post-exam analysis of slot 1 and slot 2 for both days.
+As per the analysis of slot 1 the paper was moderately difficult like the previous year.
+However, the slot 2 was equally moderately difficult.
+Students found the paper to be lengthy and that time was not sufficient to solve all 200 questions.
+As per the feedback, students found MAH CET MBA 2020 to be on tougher side compared to the previous year.
+After the conclusion of the exam on both the days, the analysis of MAH CET 2020 on the basis of experts indicates the overall difficulty level of the exam.
+After MAH CET MBA exam, the academic experts from different MBA coaching institutes provide the overall and sectional difficulty level of the exam.
+Careers360 brings to you the complete MAH CET 2020 analysis.
+The computer-based objective type test had 200 questions in total which were to be solved in 150 minutes (2.5 hours).
+The exam pattern remains the same as last year with few minor differences.
+In MAH CET exam analysis 2020 (MBA/MMS), experts analyze all the sections of the exam; examine the difficulty scale to reveal the expected cutoff.LATEST: MAH CET MBA 2020 result declared on May 23.
+Check MAH CET MBA 2020 Cutoff

 APPLICATIONS OPEN NOW